acornett/jpgAgent/README.md

     @DATABASE_LOGIN If specified, use this database login to connect instead of the connection info specified for jpgAdmin.
 Must be specified with @DATABASE_PASSWORD.
+    Cannot be specified with @DATABASE_AUTH_QUERY.

     @DATABASE_PASSWORD If specified, use this database password to connect instead of the connection info specified for jpgAdmin.
 Must be specified with @DATABASE_LOGIN.
+    Cannot be specified with @DATABASE_AUTH_QUERY.

+    @DATABASE_AUTH_QUERY If specified, use this query to run the job step for each set of credentials returned.
+    This will start a new transaction for each credential returned.
+The query must return two columns, the first being user, the second being password.
+    Cannot be specified with @DATABASE_LOGIN and @DATABASE_PASSWORD.

     @EMAIL_ON Only send an email on this list of JOB_STEP_STATUS.